ayazhankadessova/BusinessWebsite/FAFA/README.md

 Check it out!
-For more details, see the fafa_Almaty.ipynb Jupiter Notebook.
+For more details, see the fafa_Almaty.ipynb Jupyter Notebook.